ricn/ricn.github.io/_drafts/postgresql-indexing-with-ecto.markdown

 #### Foreign keys and other commonly used columns

-Just like primary keys, foreign keys in your table will be indexed automatically in Ecto when you use the `references/2` function.
-For other commonly used columns that need to be sorted, lookup fields and columns that are used with GROUP BY it's a good idea to add indexes by using the `index/3` function.
+Unlike primary keys, foreign keys and other columns in your table will not be indexed automatically in PostgreSQL.
+So it’s always a good idea to add indexes for foreign keys, columns that need to be sorted, lookup fields and columns that are used with GROUP BY.

+Luckily it’s very easy to add them.
 Let's change our migration script to illustrate this:

 {% highlight elixir %}
 defmodule EctoIndex.Repo.Migrations.AddTables do